JFK422/Hitch/README.md

 # Hitch
-This my attemt on creating visual scripting for Python.
+This my attempt on creating visual scripting for Python.